saipardhu/Sample-Data-Pipeline/README.md

 ***Note***

 If any issues are being experienced by Airflow.
-Please run the scripts individually as following in the order specified:
+Please run the scripts(on a terminal) individually as following in the order specified:

 1. Run the python script: